How to Play Multiplayer on Minecraft

 Users who want to play Minecraft in the same house usually opt for a LAN network or use a single console to power Minecraft.
 You can make a LAN network through your home Wi-Fi, for example, or connect all devices to the same router via Ethernet cables.
 Here’s how to start up a LAN world on Minecraft:

-- Open Minecraft on your PC or console.
+- Open Minecraft on your PC or console, and go into one of your singleplayer worlds.

 How Do I Play on a Local Area Network (LAN)?

-Other players can now join this LAN world from their device:
+Other players can now join this LAN world from their devices:

 - The game will scan the LAN for an ongoing world.